Richard Wilks (Managing Director)

 Catherine is the newest recruit at Green Room.
 She grew up in Shropshire and after graduating from Leeds University, decided to start her professional career in the south in London.
 With a keen interest in both performing and watching sport throughout her life, she decided to pursue this passion and began working in commercial sport.

 After gaining experience within the world of sponsorship and events across a number of different brands, Aviva, British Gas, FedEx and adidas, Catherine came on board to work on the commercial and PR of the athletes.
-Although she is a big fan of rugby she will only ever be seen standing on the sidelines and never actually playing on the pitch!
+Although she is passionate about the world of sport in general.
+When it comes to rugby, she will only ever be seen standing on the sidelines shouting support for Green Room clients and never actually playing on the pitch!

 She can often be seen slowly running around Clapham Common training for her next marathon run or planning her next back-packing trip to a new destination somewhere in the world.